 About the Show

-The cast also includes Adam Kaufman, Sheila Vand, Cliff Chamberlain and Tommy Savas.
+The cast also includes Adam Kaufman, Sheila Vand, Cliff Chamberlain, Tommy Savas and David Harbour.

-Writer-director Joe Carnahan ("The Blacklist") serves as executive producer with Ed Bernero, Katherine Heigl, Nancy Heigl, Robert Simonds, Sophie Watts, Henry Crumpton, Rodney Faraon and Julia Franz.
+Writer-director Joe Carnahan ("The Blacklist") serves as executive producer with Dario Scardapane, Katherine Heigl, Nancy Heigl, Robert Simonds, Sophie Watts, Henry Crumpton, Rodney Faraon and Julia Franz.
 "State of Affairs" is a production of Universal Television, Bob Simonds Company and Abishag Productions.